Prichal (ISS module): Early launch targets

-The Orbital Piloted Assembly and Experiment Complex (OPSEK), was a proposed Russian space station, intended to support deep space human exploration missions to Mars, possibly the Moon, and Saturn.
-It was planned to be partially constructed in orbit, while attached to the ISS.
+The Orbital Piloted Assembly and Experiment Complex (OPSEK) was a proposed Russian space station intended to support deep space human exploration missions to Mars, possibly the Moon, and Saturn.
+It was planned to be partially constructed in orbit while attached to the ISS.
 Prichal, with its six docking ports, would have served as the only permanent element of OPSEK, while other modules would come and go as their life span and mission required.
-In September 2017, Roscosmos stated that there "no plans to separate the Russian segment from the ISS".
+In September 2017, Roscosmos stated that there were "no plans to separate the Russian segment from the ISS".
 This ended public OPSEK plans.